Last Updated on March 16, 2021 by Julia Wilson

 Cat care 101 for working people

 The practical side of cat care includes feeding and managing the cat’s physical needs.
 Cats thrive on routine, so try to keep a reliable schedule.
-It is preferable that one person be responsible for particular tasks such as feeding, litter trays, parasite prevention.
+One person should be responsible for particular tasks such as feeding, litter trays, parasite prevention.

 - Adult cats are fed twice a day, morning and night.
 Some people leave dry food out all the time so the cat can graze if he or she wants.
 This is okay, as long as the cat isn’t prone to overeating/obesity.
 For households who are out for extended hours, automatic cat feeders can be utilised to ensure cats are fed at the same time, even if the cat’s carers are not home.